Showing posts with label Israel the Grammarian. Show all posts

 The Game of the Gospels

-It was found in an 11th-century Irish manuscript that includes the Vulgate Latin version of the four Gospels with St. Jerome's prologue, the Eusebian Canons that lay out the differences and similarities between them, the diagram of the Alea Evangelii (seen here), and two pages of description of the game.
+It was found in an 11th-century Irish manuscript that includes the Vulgate Latin version of the four Gospels with St. Jerome's prologue, the Eusebian Canons that lay out the differences and similarities between them, the diagram of the game Alea Evangelii (seen here), and two pages of description of the game.

 The game is called Alea Evangelii, the "Game of The Gospels," and is far more elaborate than the strategy game of tafl from which it derives.
 You can see from the illustration that it was a much larger board than the original, with many more pieces.
 The manuscript mentions: